What Happens if a Contractor is Called for Jury Duty?

 As a result of the detrimental financial effect that being called for jury duty can have on contractors, our partners at Qdos Contractor have developed an insurance policy designed specifically for this eventuality.
 The policy, Jury Services and Legal Protection insurance covers the policyholder against loss of income should they be summoned to attend jury duty during a contract.
 The Jury Service & Legal Protection policy can help offset the loss of income associated with Jury Service.

-For more information, please see our other business guides and articles, and as always if you have any questions, please contact our team of advisors by calling 01162437868 or emailing us at firstname.lastname@example.org.
+For more information about being a Contractor and Jury Duty, please see our other business guides and articles, and as always if you have any questions, please contact our team of advisors by calling 01162437868 or emailing us at email@example.com.